Chroma

 Support

-Support is not technically available, but you can still send suggestions and questions via the contact form (if you don’t mind my slow-or-never responses), non-support comments can be left below.
+Support is not technically available – it is free after all – but you can send bug reports, suggestions and questions via the contact form (if you don’t mind my slow-or-never responses, depending on the workload at my day job!).